rickbeeloo/mini_myers/README.md

 ### 🤏 Mini Myers
-Simple Myers implementation to "check" whether short patterns (<=32nt) are present in a longer text with at most `k` edits.
+Simple SIMD Myers implementation to "check" whether short patterns (<=32nt) are present in a longer text with at most `k` edits.

 ### When to use